Echis ocellatus: Reproduction

 Sexually mature females lay between 6 and 20 eggs, usually at the end of the dry season in February to March.
 Hatchlings are 10–12 cm in total length.

 Venom

-It's responsible by more fatalities than all other african snakes combined, its venom is compound of Procoagulants, anticoagulants, hemorraghins, nephrotoxins and necrotoxins, symptoms of their bites include local pain, swelling, bleeding necrosis and disfigurement which may result in amputation.
+It's responsible for more fatalities than all other African snakes combined, its venom is a compound of Procoagulants, anticoagulants, hemorraghins, nephrotoxins and necrotoxins, symptoms of their bites include local pain, swelling, bleeding necrosis and disfigurement which may result in amputation.
 Systemic symptoms include coagulopathy, hemorraghes, shock, renal failure and blindness.
 The envenoming rate is 80% and the lethality rate is 10-20%.